 1.8 miles roundtrip

-To do this loop trail, you’re going to be taking a series of trails: the Bell Rock Pathway Trail, the Rector Connector, and the Courthouse Butte Trail.
+To do this loop trail, you’re going to be taking a series of trails: Bell Rock Trail, the Rector Connector, and the Courthouse Butte Trail.
 The loop is approximately 1.8 miles.

 To get there, head to the parking lot for Courthouse Vista, located just after the Bell Rock formation.
 Park here to start your hike.
-If the parking lot is full, you have another option.
-There’s overflow parking at the Yavapai Point Parking Lot, which is about a half a mile north and on your left-hand side.
+If the parking lot is full, you have another option: the overflow parking area at the Yavapai Point Parking Lot, 0.5-mile north on your left-hand side.
 (Just pop ‘Yavapai Vista Point’ into Google Maps to get there.)

 Alternative hike #1: If you’d like to keep things simple, just walk along Bell Rock Trail (Bell Rock Pathway) and go back the way you came once you’ve gotten your fill of walking.
 Along this pathway, you’ll enjoy fantastic views of Bell Rock, Courthouse Butte, and other landmarks.
 Most of the pathway has a wide, hard surface so it’s great for the whole family.